Deployment with OpenShift CLI for Redis Enterprise for Kubernetes

 <your_cluster_name>.yaml

-, but it is not required (the examples below will use<rec_rhel>.yaml
+, but it is not required.
+Examples below use<rec_rhel>.yaml

-).
-Options for Redis Enterprise clusters has more info about the REC custom resource, or see the Redis Enterprise cluster API for a full list of options.Note:Each Redis Enterprise cluster must have at least 3 nodes.
+.
+Options for Redis Enterprise clusters has more info about the Redis Enterprise cluster (REC) custom resource, or see the Redis Enterprise cluster API for a full list of options.Note:Each Redis Enterprise cluster requires at least 3 nodes.
 Single-node RECs are not supported. -

 Apply the custom resource file to create your Redis Enterprise cluster.